vinesh1989/Nmap-Gnamp-to-CSV/README.md

 # PythonScript
-Script for parsing nmap gnmap output to csv format
+Script for parsing nmap Gnmap output to csv format

 This script is originate by Vinesh

 How to use ?
-(NOTE: Make sure gnmap file is in same location of Gnamp-to-CSV.py) Normal usage for display result
+(NOTE: Make sure Gnmap file is in same location of Gnamp-to-CSV.py) C:\Python27\python.exe "C:/Vinesh/Gnamp-to-CSV.py" Input File Name of Gnmap file :
-C:\Python27\python.exe "C:/Vinesh/Gnamp-to-CSV.py"
-Input File Name of gnmap file :
 Inputfilegnamp
-Output CSV File Name :
+Output File Name :
 outputfile
-CSV File generation has been completed
+CSV File generation has been completed.

 Process finished with exit code 0

-CSV Output File
+Sample CSV Output File

 PORT	status	Protocol	service
 IP Address